preritaagarwal/ERA5_data_downloading/ERA5_Steps.md

 **Step 1**: Register for a  C3S climate data store CDS and create an account at [CDS Website](https://cds.climate.copernicus.eu/#!/home)

 **Step2**: Accept the Copernicus licensing agreement.
-Go to top right corner at the webpage and click on you name.
+Go to top right corner at the webpage and click on your name.

 The information displayed is needed to access API.
 For a windows system, create a .txt file and copy the following two lines of codes:
 ```